 Pain That Can Impact So Many Areas of Life

-Although it is a mouthful, persistent pelvic pain syndromes describes chronic pelvic health issues that possibly may have many contributing issues.
+Although it is a mouthful, persistent abdominal pelvic pain syndromes describes persistent pelvic health issues that possibly may have many contributing issues.

 Even after various medical tests and exams, your family doctor may still be unable to find a physical diagnosis for your pelvic pain.
 Or you may have been given a diagnosis of endometriosis, irritable bowel syndrome (IBS), or interstitial cystitis (IC).
 But it doesn’t change the reality that you suffer with ongoing pelvic symptoms that are limiting your ability to enjoy life.

 A Thorough Evaluation

 For both Sexual Pain and Persistent Abdominal Pelvic Pain we take a comprehensive approach to the evaluation and treatment as there can be a number of potential sources and contributors to your pain and its impact on you.

 - Spine: Dysfunction in the lumbar spine, SI joints and hips can refer pain into the pelvic region